openscilab/GSoC2024/IDEAS.md

 When your classification model outputs probability distribution over all possible classes instead of labels, you can classify by defining a threshold for your classification, i.e., given a sample, if the probability associated with a class was higher than that threshold, classify it as that class.
 Finding the best threshold for a classification problem usually involves a trade-off between metrics.
 Let's think of a probabilistic model that tells you if you have COVID-19.
 If you strictly set the threshold high, while you can be more sure about cases classified as infected, you probably miss some truly infected cases.
 This trade-off makes it uneasy to find the best threshold for a problem.
 Here we propose a best-effort solution for finding the best threshold in PyCM.

 * If you want to have a hands-on research experience on machine learning and learn more about different threshold suggestion methods, let's try this idea.
+Basic Python programming skills are required.
+Also it is better that you have a research background in machine learning.
+It may be required to read several papers and find ways for best threshold selection.
 * We categorized this idea as an **Intermediate** one and we expect it to take **175** hours.

 #### Mentor